makersacademy/CV/README.md

 * Innovation:
   - Final project at Makers [Proximibee](https://github.com/meads58/proximibee_Admin/blob/master/README.rdoc) required innovative thinking to take the Beacon technology and turn this into a working phone app solution.
 * Planning and design:
-  - An example is with the [Battleship project](https://github.com/meads58/battleships/tree/master/lib)  project showing how the single responsibility principle was used to design the system.
-Resulting in clear understanding of building applications up from small manageable chunks to solve a specific problem making maintaining and adding features easier.
+  - The [Battleship project](https://github.com/meads58/battleships/tree/master/lib)  project shows how the single responsibility principle was used to design the system.
+Achieved a clear understanding of building applications up from small manageable chunks to solve a specific problem making maintaining and adding features easier.

 #### Junior Web Developer